Jacques Brosse the joy of the moment

 Embed from Getty Images

-During an excursion to collect mushrooms, Brosse It stops to share information about these, as well as about the limitations of language when trying to describe them:
+During an excursion to collect mushrooms, Jacques Brosse It stops to share information about these, as well as about the limitations of language when trying to describe them:

 Our author continues to expand the information from the previous note, incorporating its unmistakable sense of humor.